ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 block C which prefix-matches I, then the address I inherits the value of P defined for block C. If more than one such block defines a value for P, I inherits the value of P in the block with the longest prefix.
-It is important to notice that this longest prefix rule will ensure no multiple inheritance, and hence no ambiguity.
+It is important to notice that this longest prefix rule will ensure no multiple inheritances, and hence no ambiguity.

 Address blocks can also inherit properties: if a property P is not defined for